muratk3n/thirdwave/en/README.md

 ---

-From that book abt a Titan colony, 23rd century..
+From the ACC book abt a Titan colony, 23rd century..
 The comm issue would be real.
 No Zoom calls with Saturn bitch.

 A. C. Clarke: "It might have been different if the velocity of light were infinite; but it was a mere billion kilometers an hour—and